 Bone marrow transplantation is a procedure similar to a blood transfusion, used to remove injured and damaged bone marrow in patients with aggressive cancerous malignancies such as leukemia.
 The bone marrow is a soft-like tissue found inside the bones of the body.
 It is a tissue that that produces the stem cells, also known as hematopoietic stem cells that form the blood cells in the body.
 Hematopoietic stem cells are originally derived from embryonic cells of the fetus.
+Bone marrow transplantation is a treatment used to restore and replace damaged hematopoietic stem cells either by replacing them with healthy cells from the patient himself, or from a compatible donor.
+Bone marrow transplantation treatment is also used in patients who have under gone remission after high doses of chemotherapy or radiotherapy.

 There are 3 different types of bone marrow transplants: autogolous bone marrow transplant, allogeinic bone marrow transplant and an umbilical cord transplant.
 An autogolous transplantation is done by removing and freezing as many healthy stem cells from the patient’s bone marrow before receiving chemotherapy treatment, while an allogeinic transplantation is achieved by removing healthy stem cells from another person who is genetically compatible to donate.
 An umbilical cord transplant is the same procedure, but made from an umbilical cord of a newborn.
 It used to freeze and store the immature stem cells for later treatment purposes.